Vladimir Karelin

-Vladimir Aleksandrovich Karelin (February 23, 1891 – September 22, 1938) was a Russian revolutionary, one of the organizers of the Left Socialist Revolutionary Party and a member of its Central Committee, People's Commissar of Property of the Russian Socialist Federative Soviet Republic from December 1917 to March 1918.
+Vladimir Aleksandrovich Karelin (February 23, 1891 – September 22, 1938) was a Russian revolutionary, one of the organizers of the Left Socialist Revolutionary Party and a member of its Central Committee, and People's Commissar of Properties of the Russian Socialist Federative Soviet Republic from December 1917 to March 1918.

 Biography

-From a noble family, his father was an employee.
-He joined the Socialist Revolutionary Party in 1907.
+Born into a noble family, his father was a government employee.
+Karelin joined the Socialist Revolutionary Party in 1907.
 He graduated from two courses of the Law Faculty of Moscow University.
-He was under police surveillance, spent a year in prison and 5 years in exile.
-In 1913–1914, he was an employee of the newspaper "Smolensky Vestnik", and in 1915–1916 – the Kharkov newspaper "Morning".
-After the February Revolution of 1917, one of the leaders of the organization of the Party of Socialist Revolutionaries of Kharkov.
-In July 1917, the Chairman of the Kharkov City Duma.
-Participant of the Democratic Conference, then was a member of the Council of Elders of the Pre–Parliament.
+He was under police surveillance, spent a year in prison and a further five years in exile due to his revolutionary activities.
+In 1913 and 1914, he was an employee of the newspaper "Smolensky Vestnik", and from 1915 to 1916, the Kharkiv newspaper "Morning".
+After the February Revolution of 1917, he was one of the leaders of the organization of the Party of Socialist Revolutionaries of Kharkiv.
+In July 1917, he became the Chairman of the Kharkiv City Duma.
+He was a participant in the Democratic Conference, and was additionally a member of the Council of Elders of the Pre–Parliament.

 After the October Revolution, he was a supporter of the creation of a homogeneous socialist government with the participation of Mensheviks and Socialist Revolutionaries.

-At the Second All–Russian Congress of Soviets, he was elected to the Presidium of the All–Russian Central Executive Committee from the left Socialist Revolutionaries.
+At the Second All–Russian Congress of Soviets, he was elected to the Presidium of the All–Russian Central Executive Committee representing the left Socialist Revolutionaries.
 At the founding congress of the Left Socialist Revolutionary Party (November 19–27), he was elected a member of the Central Committee.
-One of the 7 left Socialist Revolutionaries who joined the Council of People's Commissars of the Russian Socialist Federative Soviet Republic in December 1917.
-He took the post of People's Commissar of the Property of the Russian Socialist Federative Soviet Republic in the government, was a member of the collegium of the People's Commissariat of Justice.
-He was elected a deputy of the Constituent Assembly from the Kharkov Electoral District.
+Karelin was one of the seven Left Socialist Revolutionaries who joined the Council of People's Commissars of the Russian Socialist Federative Soviet Republic in December 1917.
+He took the post of People's Commissar of the Property of the Russian Socialist Federative Soviet Republic, and was a member of the collegium of the People's Commissariat of Justice.
+He was elected a deputy of the Constituent Assembly for the Kharkiv Electoral District.
 In January 1918, he participated as a member of the delegation in the peace negotiations in Brest–Litovsk.
-In March 1918, due to disagreement with the signing of the Brest Peace, he resigned from the Council of People's Commissars.
+In March 1918, due to his opposition to the signing of the Treaty of Brest-Litovsk, he resigned from the Council of People's Commissars.